iptcyq/X2/README.md

 - Download the files
 - Pip install flask (if you don't have it already)
 - Run *main.py*
-- Open the website on local host (_http://127.0.0.1:81/_), and it should work
+- Open the website on local host (_http://127.0.0.1:5000/_), and it should work

 ### Concepts it implements:
 - Flask render_template and redirecting stuff
 - Html buttons and boxes and stuff
-- Basic jjinja syntax to display information
+- Basic jinja syntax to display information
 - Basic database manipulation to store and get data
+- Basic CSS to make it look nicer

+</br></br></br>

-(yes it's ugly, I was too lazy to implement css back then)
+Edit 1: Yes it's ugly, I was too lazy to implement css back then

+Edit 2: Yes it's still ugly after css, I don't have the skills for this